 My enemies will know I never back down from a challenge.
 (JK I don’t have enemies, I love everybody!)
 My friends that I signed up to do this with were equally concerned about our respective fitness levels but they kept saying things like “Oh don’t worry!” and “We don’t have to be in shape!
 We’ll just have fun with it and wing it!”.

 I don’t like being bad at things.
 And if I agree to do a thing, you’d better believe I’m gonna be a badass at that thing.
-What’s all this “just for fun” crap… I’m a capricorn, baby, we don’t do “just for fun”.
+What’s all this “just for fun” crap… I’m a capricorn, baby, we don’t do fun.

-Well, I trained.
-Hard.
-And I did the thing.
-I couldn’t walk or open my car door afterwards and my legs looked like I had just tried to scale the wall of that underground prison in the 3rd Batman movie.
+Well, I did the thing.
+I couldn’t walk or open my car door afterwards and my legs looked like I spent days trying to scale the wall of that underground prison in the 3rd Batman movie.
 But I did it.
 And that beer they give you at the end really is the best tasting beer you will ever have.

 I did something so terrifyingly out of my comfort zone that I almost backed out multiple times because I wouldn’t have been able to handle it if I failed.